miservers/miservers.github.io/docs/security/SSL.md

 - **verify return:1**   => Check **success** for a specific certificate in the certificate chain
 - **verify return:0**   => Check **error** for a specific certificate in the certificate chain
 - **Verify return code: 0 (ok)** => Result OK from the whole verification process
+- **Secure Renegotiation IS NOT supported**: rengociation is neot supported in TLS 1.3

 ## Auto Signed Certificat